Research and design studio on city development and the roles of architecture, property and capital with Powerhouse Company and RED Company

 In this two-week studio, organized in collaboration with Powerhouse Company, we critically explored and uncovered the role of capital in the way our cities and buildings are being shaped.
 We looked at the city through the lens of global capital in order to understand how we could use that view in order to shape our vision of a better city.
 We did this by using the classical economic analyses of the city by researching the roles of Property (land and real estate), Labour (in this case, architecture and design) and Capital (finance).
 During this studio we focused on Rotterdam, which, due to its partial destruction during World War II, has become a rich testing ground for real estate development experiments over the last 70 years.

-The program run from Monday 21 October - Thursday 31 October 2019 and consisted out of five full days and 4 evenings, during which participants tookpart in a range of activities, including lectures, conversations with professionals, field trips, collective work, and presentations.
+This program took place from Monday 21 October - Thursday 31 October 2019 and consisted out of five full days and 4 evenings, and included lectures, conversations with professionals, field trips, collective work, and presentations.
 The program was organized in two parts:

 #1.
-Analysis: Property, Labour, and Capital in Rotterdam
+Analysis: Property, Labor, and Capital in Rotterdam

 The first part of the studio consisted of a thorough analysis of three extraordinary case studies in the city of Rotterdam: The Central Railway Station, the Schieblock and Baan Tower.
 As landmarks in the development of the contemporary city, these three projects represent different approaches to real estate and architecture: from a collaboration between public and private to a self-initiated project, to a seamless integration of development and design.
 A series of lectures and field trips led by professionals involved in the realization of the projects guided the participants towards an understanding of the hidden aspects of architectural production.
 Instead of focusing exclusively on the design of the buildings, we looked at how the three factors of property, labour, and capital have shaped the development process, from the initial idea to the completion of the building.
 Participants eventually extracted a series of strategic tools that were used in the process and summarized them through diagrams.